 If you are a nonprofit organization serving Cedar Rapids/Iowa City, headquartered in Benton, Johnson, Jones or Linn County, and you have been invited by a GreatAmerica Team member, you may submit an application to fund your 501(c)(3) organization project or program.
 Applications for the GreatAmerica Employee Advised Fund are submitted via SM Apply software (link below) and will include a place for the name and contact information of the GreatAmerica Team member.
 Please note this fund and application process is separate from the GreatAmerica Donor Advised fund, which accepts applications through the Greater Cedar Rapids Community Foundation.

-The project or program for this funding opportunity must fit within the following areas of need:
+The project or program for this funding opportunity must fit within the below areas of need.

 Care for underserved individuals (food, shelter, medical care, etc.)